-The anniversary of the first Thanksgiving was not nationally celebrated until 1863, when Abraham Lincoln declared a day of "thanksgiving and praise" to be celebrated on the last Thursday in November.
-However, Thanksgiving Day was already being celebrated in what would become West Virginia following an 1861 declaration by Governor Francis H. Pierpoint of the Union-loyal "Restored Government of Virginia" at Wheeling.
+The anniversary of the first was not nationally celebrated until 1863, when a day of "thanksgiving and praise" to be commemorated annually on the last Thursday in November.

-Pierpont watched the borderlands between the Union and Confederacy devolve into chaos but saw the celebration as a reason to be thankful despite the death and hatred by which so many families had been ruined.
+Pierpont had watched the borderlands between the Union and Confederacy devolve into chaos but saw the event as a reason to be thankful despite the death and hatred by which so many families had been ruined.

-Historian George W. Summers in 1934 published a summary of Pierpont's declaration and support for the holiday, which continues to be celebrated with fervor in West Virginia, serving as an annual homecoming for many.
+In 1934, historian George W. Summers published a summary of Pierpont's declaration and support for the holiday, which continues to be celebrated enthusiastically in West Virginia and is an annual homecoming for many.

-The following is an excerpt from an article by Summers published in his collection of early West Virginia history, "Pages from the Past."
+The following is an excerpt from the article published in the author's collection of early West Virginia history, "Pages from the Past."

-First Thanksgiving Day ever observed in West Virginia
+The first Thanksgiving Day ever was observed in West Virginia.

-The Civil War was under full headway; brother was fighting against brother, one part of Virginia was fighting against the other; the young men of the nation were being slain by thousands and tens of thousands in frequent battles; both North and South were being impoverished, if not starved; and all the borderland was being laid waste.
+The Civil War was under full headway; brother was fighting against brother, one part of Virginia was fighting against the other; thousands and tens of thousands were slaying the young men of the nation in frequent battles; both North and South were being impoverished, if not starved; and all the borderland was being laid waste.

 "In the midst of war and its afflictions," wrote Governor Pierpont in the first Thanksgiving proclamation ever issued in either Virginia or West Virginia, "we are more forcibly reminded of our dependence upon Divine Providence, and while in all we suffer we should own His chastening hand, we should be ready to acknowledge that it is of His mercy that we are not destroyed and that so many of the blessings of life are preserved to us.
 Seedtime and harvest have not failed; the early and the latter rains have fallen in their seasons, and the toil of the husbandman has been abundantly repaid.
 It is, therefore, becoming that, while we earnestly pray that the days of our affliction may be shortened, we should thankfully acknowledge the manifold mercies of which, nationally and individually, we are still the recipients.